Acquisition Rules for CPA Firms to Live By

 This article first appeared in The Journal of Accountancy’s CPA Insider™ By Brannon Poe, CPA

-With more and more of the Baby Boomer generation approaching retirement, many CPA firms will soon go up for sale—giving other firms the opportunity to grow through acquisition.
+With more and more of the Baby Boomer generation approaching retirement, many CPA firms for sale will soon be on the rise —giving other firms the opportunity to grow through acquisition.
 There is a lot of information in the accounting profession about succession planning for those on the sell-side of the transaction.
 Buy-side planning doesn’t get as much attention, but it is just as critical to making these acquisitions successful.

 This article examines the most common internal obstacles that firms face when acquiring other CPA firms and offers possible solutions.
 For firms that want to expand, finding strategic solutions to these potential roadblocks can greatly impact post-close results.